Submissions for this CHI 2026 Workshop are now closed.

 This workshop will be held as part of the ACM Conference on Human Factors in Computing Systems CHI 2026 which will be held 13-17 April 2026 in Barcelona.

 In this workshop we seek to better understand what we believe to be an under-valued area of AI Ethics: front-end design.
 Much ethics discourse revolves around the design of back-end systems, but the design of what users experience at the ‘front-end’ entails many values-laden decisions too.
 For example, “dark” patterns, distorted data visualization, participation-washing and exclusionary interfaces all fall within the purview of front-end design.
 Through cross-disciplinary brainstorming and collaborative activities, we aim to map a landscape of ethical user-facing design for AI including best practices, policy considerations, and pressing areas for future research.
-The workshop will also host a keynote by Ben Shneiderman.
+The workshop will also host a keynote by Professor Ben Shneiderman.